carlocostacc/SpookyMaze/README.md

 # SpookyMaze
-Maze Game with enemy skeletons that are just chiling
+Maze Game with enemy skeletons that are just chilling

 Horror game vibe